-Masks are required at Family Care Network
+Masks at Family Care Network

-Patients should keep their mask on at all times, including while waiting in an exam room.
+In these cases, patients should keep their mask on at all times, including while waiting in an exam room.
 Do not remove or lower your mask unless instructed to do so by your provider.

 Getting needed medical care

 Don’t put off medical care — your health is too important!